dobarkod/typedecorator/README.md

 Note that in this case, the checks cannot be enabled at runtime.

+## Type checking methods

+When using `@params` with instance methods, you should specify `object` as the type of the `self` argument.
+This is required because when the decorator is executing, the class itself still isn't created so the type that `self` will have doesn't exist yet.

+There is no problem in using a catch-all `object` type though, since Python will enforce correct type for the instance upon method invocation anyways.

+When using `@params` on a class method, there is no problem since the class itself is instance of the `type` type.

+WHen combining type checking decorators with `@classmethod`, `@staticmethod` or `@property` decorators, the type checking decorators must run first (ie. be "closer" to the body of the function being defined).

+Here's an example:

+    class Accumulator(object):
+        sum = 0

+        @void
+        @params(self=object, a=int)
+        def add(self, a):
+            self.sum = self.sum + a

+        @classmethod
+        @returns(int)
+        @params(cls=type, a=int, b=int)
+        def add2(cls, a, b):
+            return a + b

+        @property
+        @returns(int)
+        def total(self):
+            return self.sum

 ## Mocking

 Since the type signatures compare the actual value types, the parameters